 Recent Posters and Demos

-- Mayank Kumar, Ashok Veeraraghavan, and Ashutosh Sabharwal, 'DistancePPG: Robust webcam-based vital signs monitoring', ICCP 2015.
+- Mayank Kumar, Ashok Veeraraghavan, and Ashutosh Sabharwal, 'DistancePPG: Robust webcam-based vital signs monitoring', IEEE International Conference on Computational Photography, 2015.